 The vehicle’s depreciation and cost basis impact the tax considerations of junking a car.
 Understanding how these terms relate and influence your tax obligations will help you make an informed decision during the disposal process.

 Explaining the relationship between car value depreciation and tax implications

-Depreciation represents the car’s decline in value over time.
-The IRS considers the difference between your car’s basis (the amount you originally paid for the car) and its current fair market value when determining tax implications.
+Depreciation represents the car's decline in value over time.
+When determining tax implications, the IRS considers the difference between your car’s basis (the amount you originally paid for the car) and its current fair market value.

 Suppose the car's fair market value is lower than your basis.
 In that case, you are typically eligible for a capital loss deduction, which will help offset any taxable income you generate from junking the car.

 Discussing the possibility of recovering losses from the car's depreciated value

 When you junk it, it’s possible to recoup losses from the car’s depreciated value.
 This typically applies to those who have used the car for business purposes and consistently claimed depreciation.